kpeeters/cadabra2/README.md

     cmake ..
     make

-to build the code, and
+to build all binaries relevant for your platform.
+You will get warned when dependencies are missing.
+Use

     make install

-to install it.
+to install the software.

-## Documentation overview

-The source is split into the following modules:

-  \ref core

-  \ref clientserver

-  \ref frontend